skarpushin/summerb/summerb-easycrud/README.md

 NOTE 1: As you can see same reference is described here from both directions from `environment` to `device` and vice versa.
 You don't have to do it same way - specify only those references you'll want to be automatically resolved when loading object graphs.
 The reason why I have both directions described here is because:
 * sometimes I have instance of `environment` at hand and I want to load all `devices` which belong to this environment.
 * in other cases I have list of `devices` at hand and I need to load referenced `environments`

-NOTE 2: `RelationType` enum is really not affecting functionality at this time, it's reserved for future improvements.

 ### Configuring beans
 It could be as simple as just declaring couple Spring beans, i.e.: